-Through online research on the VisitScotland portal and Google Maps, 196 accommodation providers were identified in the area surrounding the Proposed Development.
+Through online research on the VisitScotland portal and Google Maps, 251 accommodation providers were identified in the area surrounding the Proposed Development.

-Self-catering providers, accounting for 56% of all accommodation identified within 15km of the Proposed Development, have a widespread presence in both rural settlements and Dundee city itself.
+Self-catering providers, accounting for 55% of all accommodation identified within 15km of the Proposed Development, have a widespread presence in both rural settlements and the cities of Dundee and Perth.
+There is an even spread of self-catering accommodation around Angus and Fife with some groups concentrated around the Lomond Hills Regional Park.

-Approximately half of all hotels identified within 15km of the Proposed Development are located in the city centre of Dundee, whilst the remainder can be found in more rural locations, including Blairgowrie and Rattray, Alyth and Kirriemuir.
+Approximately half of all hotels identified within 15km of the Proposed Development are spread in the city centre of Dundee, Glenrothes and Perth.
+The remainder can be found in more rural locations, including Blairgowrie and Rattray, Alyth and Kirriemuir.

-Although some B&Bs can be found in Dundee City, the vast majority are located more rurally, particularly clustered in Blairgowrie and Rattray, Alyth, Bridgend of Lintrathen, Kirriemuir, and Forfar.
-Similarly, given their nature, holiday parks are predominantly located in rural areas, with some clustering along the coast towards Broughty Ferry.
+Although some B&Bs can be found in Dundee City, the vast majority are located more rurally, particularly clustered in Blairgowrie and Rattray, Alyth, around Loch Leven, Kirriemuir, and Forfar.
+Similarly, given their nature, holiday parks are predominantly located in rural areas, with some clustering along the coast towards Broughty Ferry and outside the centre of Perth.